himanshu24x77/flatbuffer/README.md

 Header.py
 Person.py
 Type.py

+Future Scope & Improvements:

+1. Current version is not optimized for low latency and focused more on functionality, it has a lot of scope can be optimized further.
+2. Code doesn't not handle edge cases, for example in streaming TCP protocol we might not receive complete header or actual message (Person/Group) but receive only a fraction, this case needs to be handled by buffering a part of Header or actual message (Person/Group) and processes it once we receive complete message.
+3. Similar streaming solutions can be ported to TCP or UDP.
+4. Further design improvements.

 Output (Decoder) | Once you run fb_decoder (c++ or python), you should be able to see below decoder logs :